birkskyum/maplibre-gl-draw2/docs/MODES.md

   display(geojson);
 };

-// Add the new draw mode to the MapboxDraw object var draw = new MapboxDraw({
+// Add the new draw mode to the MapLibreDraw object var draw = new MapLibreDraw({
   defaultMode: 'lots_of_points',
   // Adds the LotsOfPointsMode to the built-in set of modes
   modes: Object.assign({
     lots_of_points: LotsOfPointsMode,
-  }, MapboxDraw.modes),
+  }, MapLibreDraw.modes),
 });
 ```